use-inkubator/Ecosystem-Grants/applications/bluesky.md

 	- The same gas usage benchmark suite can be reused in the future to measure different blockchains as each chain gas implmentation could differ.

 - Performance
-	- Smart contract performance using ink! / WASM VM as compared to Solidity / WASM.
+	- Smart contract performance using ink! / Wasm VM as compared to Solidity / Wasm.
 Future perfromance benchmark can be conducted to do side-by-side performance metrics comparisons.
 	- One of the main advantages of WebAssembly is its performance.
 Because it is a low-level language, it can be executed more efficiently than high-level languages like Solidity.
 This can result in faster transaction processing times and lower gas costs for users.
 	- ink! leverages the benefits of WebAssembly to provide a more efficient and secure environment for executing smart contracts.
 The use of the Wasmer Runtime and the flexibility of WebAssembly allow for faster transaction processing times, lower gas costs, and a more robust development experience.
 	- On reducing on-chain storage footprint, ink! provides two main types of storage: contract storage and contract env storage.
 Contract storage is designed to hold data that needs to be persisted on the blockchain, while contract env storage is intended for storing data that does not need to be persisted on-chain.